What is the difference between powered air and supplied air respirators?

 The suggested cleaning and sanitization methods of PAPR differ among manufacturers.

-In an overview, PAPRs should be cleaned according to the manufacturers' recommendations.
+In an overview, PAPRs should be cleaned according to the manufacturer's recommendations.
 Be that as it may, to give you an idea, NIOSH suggests cleaning loose-fitting PAPRs by first eliminating the hood or helmet from the respirator and cleaning with a detergent solution.

 Take the PAPR Respirator—MB-90 Battery-Powered Air Purifying Respirator, for instance.
 It is designed with a full-face respirator/gas mask and 40 mm NATO standard gas mask filters, a fitted head harness, a breathing tube to connect the PAPR to the face mask, and eight (8) AA batteries to ensure functionality.